argoproj/argo-rollouts/docs/features/traffic-management/index.md

 To disable mirror based traffic route you just need to specify a `setMirrorRoute` with only the name of the route.

+This example will mirror 35% of HTTP traffic that matches a `GET` requests and with the url prefix of `/`
 ```yaml
 apiVersion: argoproj.io/v1alpha1
 kind: Rollout